Bear Korngold, Psy.D.

 I do not prescribe psychiatric medications but I have a strong working knowledge of them, and I work closely with prescribing physicians and psychiatrists as a normal part of coordinating a patient’s treatment.
 I can provide referrals for an initial medication evaluation if necessary.

-I am not on any preferred provider panels (except for ValueOptions) and do not deal directly with any insurance companies.
+I am not on any preferred provider panels and do not deal directly with any insurance companies.
 However, many PPOs offer reimbursement for out of network mental health providers.
 I will provide you with monthly statements so that you are able to seek reimbursement from your insurance company.
 It is your responsibility to pay our agreed upon fee for services at the time they are rendered, regardless of your insurance arrangements.
 Services may be covered in full or in part by your health insurance or employee benefit plan.
 Please check your coverage carefully by asking your insurance provider the following questions:

 • Do I have mental health benefits?